 “People are mistaken about what MVP is.
 MVP is not a product you’re taking out there.
 The product you’re taking out there is called the First Phase.
 MVP is an experiment!”

 And we had several cases when clients insisted on development of MVP while all they were needed is an experiment or a deep market research.
-Moreover, there are also many reasons why you may dump MVP and make a full-bodied product.
+Moreover, there are also many reasons why you may dump MVP in your business and make a full-bodied product form start.

 - MVP is not a profitable product you can sell.